Tanndev/Maelstrom/Rules.md

 If you have a threshold, immediately remove that number of successes.
 Any successes removed in this way don't count at all and aren't considered cancelled; they effectively never happened at all.
 (Note: this affects successes, not the dice themselves.
 So it does not prevent you from adding additional dice by using a speciality.
 It can still remove successes from added dice, however.)

 #### Step 3: Subtract Failures
 Ones are bad.
-Count how many dice are showing a one; these are your failures.
+Count how many dice are showing a 1; these are your failures.
 Each failure you roll cancels one of your successes.

 #### Step 4: Succeed, Fail, or Botch
 If you still have any successes, then congratulations!
 You've suceeded your action.
 How well you did is determined by how many successes you still have.
 For most actions, a single success is enough to just barely make it while three or more means you did a really good job.
 The storyteller will describe your action and the potentially-glorious result.